Sk1mble/fate-core-official/README.md

 To add an ad-hoc skill, just type the name in the box at the bottom of the screen and click the plus button.

 ### Skill List
+You can right click a skill name to view the information entered by the GM for that skill.
-You can right click or click the sort button to switch between sorting by rank or by name.
+Click the sort button to switch between sorting by rank or by name.
 Click anywhere between the skill name and the dice icon to roll that skill.
 Click the cog icon to open the skill editor.